Skip to main content

 Configure the extra options

 • Skip if Closed — don’t create the task on days your shop is closed.
-Useful for daily tasks like “Cash up the till” that aren’t needed on closed days.
+Closed dates are set in your shop’s calendar.

 7